rizac/gmgt/README.md

 ## Getting started

-Data has been created with a public Python project hosted on [GitHub](https://github.com/rizac/gmgt-collect).
+The datasets have been created with a public Python project hosted on [GitHub](https://github.com/rizac/gmgt-collect).
 Please refer to that project if you are supplying new source data to be harmonized and shipped as gmgt dataset.

 ## Download the datasets